ericabgraboyes/sqlalchemy-challenge/README.md

         * design a query to return min, max, and average temperature for the most active station for the last year of data
         * plot a histogram with the temperature observations. the histogram should have 12 bins
 * Close session.

+## Part 2: Design a Climate App
+* design a Flask API based on the queries developed in part 1
+* API should have the following routes
+    * " / " : Homepage which displays all available routes
+    * "/api/v1.0/precipitation" - returns JSON representation of dictionary (date = key, prcp = value)
+    * "/api/v1.0/stations" - return a JSON list of stations from the dataset
+    * "api/v1.0/tobs" - return JSON list of temperaturs for the prior year, for the most active station
+    * "/api/v1.0/datesearch/<start>" - return JSON list of min, max, and avgerage temperatures on or after a specified date
+        * user will enter desired start date in the form of (YYYY-MM-DD) as dynamic aspect of URL
+    * "/api/v1.0/daterange/<start>/<end>" - return JSON list of min, max, and avgerage temperatures for specified date range
+        * query should return dates inclusive of start and end dates